ARM-software/CMSIS-DSP/README.md

 * `-DNEON=ON`

 cmake is automatically including the `ComputeLibrary` folder.
 If you are using a different build, you need to include this folder too to build with Neon support.

+Some APIs are a different on Neon:

+* Biquad f32 initialization is done differently
+* CFFT and RFFT F32 have different APIs.
+They are no more in-place and require use of an additional temporary buffer
+* MFCC F32 requires the use of a second temporary buffer

+See the Doxygen documentation for the size of those additional buffers.
+You can also look at the tests in `Testing/Source/Tests` to see how to use the functions.

 ## Code size